 We all appreciate a good plant tag

-The information on a plant tag is important for selecting plants that will grow and thrive in your gardens and containers.
-Just remember, there not all plant information on a tag so you need to do your homework.
-One trick I’ve learned is to take a quick cell phone picture of any new plant tags I find in the nursery so I can check them out once I’m back in the office.
+The information on a plant tag is essential for selecting plants that will grow and thrive in your gardens and containers.
+Just to remind you, you need to do your homework.
+One trick I’ve learned is to take a cell phone picture of any new plant tags I find in the nursery to check them out once I’m back in the office.
+I hope I’ve been able to take a bit of the mystery out of reading plant tags and their lingo.

 Lexi Dearborn